Spanish Chorizo Cooked in Cider

 Cured Spanish chorizo (curado):

-This type of chorizo is what is most commonly served as thinly sliced pieces, usually as a tapas.
-The meat is cured, or fermented, and dried until hard, and has a long shelf life.
+This type of chorizo is what is most commonly served as thinly sliced pieces, usually as tapas.
+The meat is cured, or fermented and dried until hard and has a long shelf life.

 For this recipe, the best chorizo to use is the fresh chorizo as the fresh meat will be able to soak up the flavors better.
 Alternatively, using semi-cured chorizo can work, but will require less cooking time.
 Avoid using cured chorizo as it will dry out quickly once cooked and become very hard and chewy.